 In this calendar, the new moon serves to provide the dateline and this line is not straight upon the surface of the globe, but rather it is curved upon the surface of the earth.
 This date line moves upon the surface of the earth, never staying in the same place from one new moon to another.

-Below you can see an image, which shows where the new moon was seen.
+Below you can see an image (click on it to see the full sized image), which shows where the new moon was seen.
 The image starts from the right and goes towards the left.
 The first day is upon the far right, with the second day in the middle and the third day to the far left.
 The arc shape is reflected on the earth with the start of each day.
 This is because the new moon is seen in different locations upon the earth surface.
 Click on the image below to see in in full size so you can see the exact difference between a new moon calendar and a Gregorian calendar.

 This calendar relies upon having witnesses, who see the new moon, to know when the new month is to be started.
 A little different from the Gregorian calendar which requires no witnesses.